KangWoosung/react-firebase-chat/README.md

 I am refactoring his code with TypeScript, Tailwind and some React libraries like React-Hook-Form, Zod etc.

-And Zustand has been replaced by useContext & useReducer custom hooks as well just for my own interest.
+And Zustand has been replaced with useContext & useReducer custom hooks as well just for my own interest.

 Thanks again to Lama Dev for the lecture.
 It was a big step forward for me.